pruthvirajbhat/website-portfolio-old-uno/_posts/2022/05/2022-05-18-the-vim-conundrum.md

 pdate: 18-05-2022
 ---
 # forcing myself to learn vim
-May 18 2022, 2:00AM midnight\
-started May 17 2022, 10:30PM night

 well everywhere I turned online, everyone kept saying that vim is cool, powerful, etc

 and I felt I didn't want to learn it.
 At first it was terminal-ish and I hated it in college where once had great problems while quitting the damn window!
 And since then I had a hatred to it, and opted out for the cooler *nano* editor, which was great in it's own way

-Then I got around to the tutorial of freecodecamp on youtube, just some 1 hour. done by NeuralNine (i love his vids, I just rarely watch them in fascination at the marvelous things he does), the [tutorial video](https://www.youtube.com/watch?v=RZ4p-saaQkc&t=33s) was some one hour and I felt ehh.. should give it a try.
+Then I got around to the tutorial of freecodecamp on youtube, just some 1 hour. done by NeuralNine (i love his vids, I just rarely watch them in fascination at the marvelous things he does), the [tutorial video](https://www.youtube.com/watch?v=RZ4p-saaQkc) was some one hour and I felt ehh.. should give it a try.
 Postponed it for 2 days until I sat down firmly and got into the entire video.

 Damn.
 Vim is super powerful.
 Just by properly using it, I can easily eliminate the dual use of mouse and keyboard.
 I hated to always double quote, put brackets twice and some regular things to be done repeatedly using mouse and keyboard.
 I always love to sticking to just keyboard and this gave me **the** chance.